 - Unaccepted offers of judgment (see LR 68); and

 (b) Service of Non-Filed Documents on Parties

-Any document enumerated in LR 5-11(a) served pursuant to Fed.
+Any document enumerated in LR 5-9(a) served pursuant to Fed.
 R. Civ.
 P. 5 must also be provided concurrently to a party by e-mail.
-Interrogatories, requests for production, and request for admissions must be e-mailed in Microsoft Word or WordPerfect format, not in PDF format, unless otherwise agreed by the parties.
+Interrogatories, requests for production, and request for admissions must be e-mailed in a word processing agreed upon by the parties.